Tactical athletes performing endurance and strength conditioning in the field

 Tactical athletes cannot train like traditional endurance athletes if they want peak functional performance in their jobs.
 They must train endurance, but in ways that preserve strength, agility, power, load tolerance, and durability.
 The goal isn’t to run a marathon faster, it’s to be capable, adaptable, and resilient under unpredictable stress.

-Training that blends strength and endurance, intelligently, specifically, and with tactical context, is the best way to build real readiness.
+Training that blends strength and endurance, intelligently, specifically, and with genuine tactical context, is the most reliable way to build real readiness.
+If you want a system that already programs that balance for the demands of military, law enforcement, and first-responder work, that's exactly what the full library of training programs is built to do.

 Combat Fitness